Skip to content

 Setup

 This guide sets up your Rust environment for the AI/ML in Rust tutorial, installing Rust, key ML libraries, and verifying with a simple program.
 Basic Rust familiarity is helpful, but no ML experience is needed.
+You’ll write your own code to maximize learning, but example code is available in our GitHub repository for reference.

 Step 1: Install Rust